livewire/livewire/docs/uploads.md

 ## Configuration

-Because Livewire stores all file uploads temporarily before the developer has a chance to validate or store them, Livewire assumes some default handling of all file uploads.
+Because Livewire stores all file uploads temporarily before the developer can validate or store them, it assumes some default handling of all file uploads.

 ### Global validation